DNWMNCR/JavaForSmallTeams/process/700_use_coverage_as_a_tool_not_a_target.md

-## Use coverage as a tool, not a target
+## Use Coverage as a Tool, not a Target

 Code coverage is a useful tool for catching your mistakes.